luispedro/pythonvision_org/content/pages/tutorial.rst

 Basic Software
 ---------------

-I am going to assuyme that you have installed the following:
+I am going to assume that you have installed the following:
     - Python 2.5, 2.6, or 2.7 (avoid 3.0 or 3.1---too new)
     - numpy
     - scipy